NEEDS:

 Austin Miller

-5. Can’t Hurt Me by David Goggins (if prefer history or story telling I recommend Unbroken by Laura Hillenbrand instead) – This dude showed that you can crawl your way out of any hell hole that exists.
+- Perspective/Fk the World: Can’t Hurt Me by David Goggins or Unbroken by Laura Hillenbrand (more historical) – This dude showed that you can crawl your way out of any hell hole that exists.
 The book touches on racism, domestic abusive, overeating, household growing up.
 I didn’t think you could teach grit in a book… and then I read this.
 Any time I find myself at the bottom of the barrel with nothing left to give I think of this man running an ultramarathon on Ritz crackers and gushers… and I find more within.
 Goggins challenges you to question who the hell you are and what you stand for.
 He makes you question if the problems we’re having are real problems.

-8. Never Split the Difference – Easily one of the most influential books I’ve ever read.
+- Human Connection/Negotiations: Never Split the Difference or Crucial Conversations – Easily one of the most influential books I’ve ever read.
 As someone who likes to argue, this book blatantly pointed out how obviously wrong I was going about it.
 It completely rehauled my approach to debates, relationships, conversation and attacking the problem not the person.
 Labels.
 Mirrors.
 Tone of voice.
 Body language.
 Picking an agreed upon point in the future.
 Written by a former FBI hostage negotiator, this book is good shit.

 “If you haven’t read 100s of books you are functionally illiterate.
 Your experiences alone are not enough to sustain you”